serilog-contrib/Serilog.Sinks.MFilesSysUtilsEventLog/README.md

 ## How to add Serilog.Sinks.MFilesSysUtilsEventLog to your vault application

 1. Open your vault application solution in Visual Studio and choose `Manage NuGet packages...`.
 Browse for package `Serilog.Sinks.MFilesSysUtilsEventLog` and add it to your solution.
-1. Add `using Serilog;` at the top of your application.
+1. Add `using Serilog;` at the top of your application class.
 1. In your VaultApplication.cs class, override InitializeApplication(Vault vault) and add a logging configuration bulder, where you write to the `MFilesSysUtilsEventLogSink` (see below)
 1. Add Serilog Log.xxx() statements in your vault application use case code.